 De-Ice a Frozen Windshield With an Alcohol Mix

 Believe it or not, “We do what everyone else does,” Schilling says of WMO’s handling of icy vehicles: scrapers, pre-heating vehicles, and turning on the defrosters.
 In a pinch, however, spray a 2:1 mixture of isopropyl alcohol and water onto a frozen windshield.
-The compound lowers freezing point of frozen water, which melts ice, leaving a clean, dry windshield.
+The compound lowers the freezing point of water, which melts ice, leaving a clean, dry windshield.

 Mind Higher Areas

 Schilling and her team carefully monitor areas prone to ice buildup, including antennas, dishes, and overhangs, to see if excessive weight is threatening to pull structures down, which might hit someone or something.
 “Take a look around and see what might present a hazard should it become ice-bound,” she says.
 Once identified, something as simple as a whack with a long broom handle can knock excess ice loose and prevent it from becoming a danger.

 Use Hand Sanitizer to Fight a Frozen Lock

 Best practices on Mount Washington include never leaving vehicles on the summit overnight, as locks can freeze solid.
 For you, that might mean moving a vehicle inside a garage or using a cover, thereby lowering exposure to elements.
 But if you do find yourself locked out, squirt an alcohol-based hand sanitizer on your key and insert it in the lock.
 Like the isopropyl alcohol hack on your windshield, the hand sanitizer thaws by lowering water’s freezing point.
 Thirty seconds later, you’ll be ready to roll.

 Recruit Cat Litter to Keep Your Car Fog-Free